atlassian/data-center-helm-charts/docs/docs/examples/logging/efk/EFK.md

 ## Managed EFK stack

 In this solution [Elasticsearch is deployed as a managed AWS service](https://aws.amazon.com/elasticsearch-service/){.external} and lives outside of the Kubernetes cluster.
-This approach uses [fluentBit](https://fluentbit.io/){.external} instead of `fluentd` for log processing.
+This approach uses [fluentBit](https://fluentbit.io/){.external} instead of `Fluentd` for log processing.

-???+ info "fluentbit"
+???+ info "Fluentbit"

-    `fluentbit` is used to collect and aggregate log data inside the EKS cluster.
+    `Fluentbit` is used to collect and aggregate log data inside the EKS cluster.
 It then sends this to an AWS Elasticsearch instance outside of the cluster.

 When a node inside an EKS cluster needs to call an AWS API, it needs to provide extended permissions.
-Amazon provides an image of `fluentbit` that supports AWS service accounts,and using this you no longer need to follow the traditional way.
+Amazon provides an image of `Fluentbit` that supports AWS service accounts,and using this you no longer need to follow the traditional way.
 All you need is to have an IAM role for the AWS service account on an EKS cluster.
 Using this service account, an AWS permission can be provided to the containers in any pod that use that service account.
 The result is that the pods on that node can call AWS APIs.

-Your first step is to configure IAM roles for Service Accounts (IRSA) for `fluentbit`, to make sure you have an OIDC identity provider to use IAM roles for the service account in the cluster:
+Your first step is to configure IAM roles for Service Accounts (IRSA) for `Fluentbit`, to make sure you have an OIDC identity provider to use IAM roles for the service account in the cluster:

 ```shell
 eksctl utils associate-iam-oidc-provider \